Anne, Princess Royal: Marriage to Mark Phillips

-Anne met Mark Phillips, a lieutenant in the 1st Queen's Dragoon Guards, in 1968 at a party for horse lovers.
+Anne met Mark Phillips, a lieutenant in the 1st Queen's Dragoon Guards, in 1968 at a party for horse enthusiasts.
 Their engagement was announced on 29 May 1973.
-On 14 November 1973, the couple married at Westminster Abbey in a televised ceremony, with an estimated audience of 100 million.
+On 14 November 1973, the couple married at Westminster Abbey in a televised ceremony watched by an estimated 100 million people.
 They subsequently took up residence at Gatcombe Park.
-Media reported that Phillips was offered an earldom, as was then customary for untitled men marrying into the royal family, but he and Anne declined the offer.
-Consequently their children were born without titles.
+Media reports stated that Phillips was offered an earldom, as was then customary for untitled men marrying into the royal family, but he and Anne declined the honour.
+As a result, their children were born without titles.
 (Note: As female-line descendants of royalty, the children have no title despite being the grandchildren of a monarch.
 (They are not the only children of a British princess without titles; the children of Princess Alexandra, the Queen's cousin, are also untitled.))
-Anne and her husband had two children: Peter (born 1977) and Zara Phillips (born 1981).
+The couple had two children: Peter (born 1977) and Zara Phillips (born 1981).
 Anne and Phillips have five grandchildren.

-On 31 August 1989, Anne and Phillips announced their intention to separate; the couple had been rarely seen in public together and both were romantically linked with other people.
-They shared custody of their children, and initially announced that "there were no plans for divorce."
+On 31 August 1989, Anne and Phillips announced their intention to separate; the couple had been rarely seen together in public, and both had been romantically linked with other people.
+They shared custody of their children and initially stated that "there were no plans for divorce."
 On 13 April 1992, the Palace announced that Anne had filed for divorce, which was finalised ten days later.